San279/camera-webserver-for-esp32S3/README.md

 # Esp32 camera webserver for data collection
 This project was intended to use for collecting images from Esp32S3 to train [FOMO object detection model](https://edge-impulse.gitbook.io/docs/edge-impulse-studio/learning-blocks/object-detection/fomo-object-detection-for-constrained-devices) in [Edge Impulse](https://edgeimpulse.com/).
-Instead of saving images to the SD card like most Esp32 webserver projects, users can download images to their computer directly.
-Furthermore, users can manipulate Esp32S3 camera resolutions and sensors settings.
-Just download the files and place it inside the Arduino directory and you're good to go!
+Users can collect images from the webserver and download to their computer directly.
+User can aslo manipulate Esp32S3 camera resolutions and sensors settings.
+Just unzip the project inside the Arduino directory and you're good to go!

 ## What you'll need
 - [Arduino IDE](https://www.arduino.cc/en/software), preferably the latest ones, but older versions will still do the job.